-In what follows we report the Impulse Response Functions (IRFs) of global panel VAR variables to shocks in COVID-19 confirmed cases and COVID-19 mortality.
-The first line of diagrams in Figure 3 shows that a shock in confirmed cases will positively affect household debt repayments over the two months period before converging to equilibrium.
-The response of household savings and household spending is also positive.
-The case of household savings is of some interest as the response turns negative in month 3 and onwards, but it reverses in month 8 towards positive response underlying the variability in dynamics.
-The remaining IRFs are consistent with a positive response but for GDP and the return to stock exchange that is negative.
+In what follows we report the Global Impulse Response Functions (GIRFs) of global panel VAR variables to shocks in COVID-19 confirmed cases and COVID-19 mortality.
+The first line of diagrams in Figure 7 shows that a shock in confirmed cases will increase household debt over the two months period before converging to zero by the fifth month.
+The response of household savings and household spending is positive but it last for one month.
+The case of household savings is of some interest as the response turns negative in month 2 and onwards, insinuating the underlying variability in dynamics.
+The remaining GIRFs are consistent with a positive response to infections shock that is of transitory nature.